GLP-1 Injections

 What You Need To Know About

-Semaglutide is the active ingredient in injectable weight-loss medication.
-It was FDA-approved in 2017 for Type 2 diabetes under the brand name Ozempic® and later found to be beneficial for weight loss.
-It was FDA-approved in 2021 for weight loss as Wegovy®, achieving an average of 15% weight loss.
-Semaglutide is the active ingredient in both Ozempic® and Wegovy®, but the two are sometimes administered at different doses.
+GLP-1 Injections is the active ingredient in injectable weight-loss medication with the same active ingredient as the brand name medications.
+It was FDA-approved in 2017 for Type 2 diabetes and later found to be beneficial for weight loss.
+It was FDA-approved in 2021 for weight loss, achieving an average of 15% weight loss.
+The same active ingredient is used in these medications, but they are sometimes administered at different doses.

 • What are side effects I should be aware of?